 I. Introduction - What is the purpose of this study?
 1 II.
 EISA's framework for developing MD/HD fuel efficiency regulations 2 A NAS study 2 B. NHTSA study 3 C. Rulemaking to develop regulations 3 II.
 What were the major findings and recommendations of the March 2010 NAS Report?
 4 Α. .
 Introduction and vehicle fundamentals, fuel consumption, and emissions (Chapters 1 and 2) 5 B. Current regulatory approaches (Chapter 3) 18 C. Technologies and direct impacts (Chapters 4, 5, 6) 22 D .
 Indirect effects and externalities (Chapter 6) 40 E. Alternative approaches (outside NHTSA authority) to reducing fuel consumption from MD/HD vehicles (Chapter 7) 43 F. Approaches to fuel economy and regulations (Chapter 8) 46 III.
 NHTSA study 55 A .
 How did NHTSA conduct its study?
 55 В. .
 What test procedures and methodologies are appropriate for measuring the fuel efficiency of MD/HD vehicles?
 55 1.
 What did NAS recommend?
 56 2.
 What test procedures and methodologies does NHTSA think is appropriate?.
 58 C. .
 What metrics would be appropriate for measuring and expressing MHDV fuel efficiency performance?
 71 1.
 What did NAS recommend?
 71 2.
-What metrics does NHTSA think are appropriate, taking into consideration, among other things, the work performed by such vehicles and types of operations in which they are used? .72 D. .
-What is the range of factors that affect MHDV fuel efficiency?
-77 1.
+What metrics does NHTSA think are appropriate, taking into consideration, among other things, the work performed by such vehicles and types of operations in which they are used? .72 D. 1.
 What factors did NAS consider?
-78 2.
-What does NHTSA think could affect MHDV fuel efficiency?
-85 E. Other factors and conditions that could have an impact on a program to improve MHDV fuel efficiency .95 1.
+2. What does NHTSA think could affect MHDV fuel efficiency?
+E. 1.
 What other factors and conditions did NAS identify as ones that could affect a MHDV fuel efficiency improvement program? .96